essesseff-helloworld-springboot-templat/helloworld-config-staging/README.md

 ## Updates

-This repository is updated by essesseff platform when deployments occur.
+This repository in combination with the app-of-apps environment-specific deployment config determine when/if/how deployments occur via Argo CD.
+This repository is updated by essesseff platform when STAGING deployments are to occur as per Release Engineer manual decision.